Europe, Middle East and Africa

 We will continue to adapt our product and add capacity where possible in accordance with the forecasts that our customer provide.
 Though vessel schedules continue to be disrupted due to port congestion and other issues at ports throughout the region.

 In ports and terminals

-Zeebrugge: Our vehicle processing centre is open and operational.
+Zeebrugge: Our vehicle processing center is open and operational.
 Hours of operation remain the same and staff is equipped with safety materials to prevent exposure.

-Dubai: Our vehicle processing centre is open and operational.
+Dubai: Our vehicle processing center is open and operational.
 Staff is continuing to work closely with customers to support increased storage requirements.

-Dubai: Our equipment processing centre is open and operational.
+Dubai: Our equipment processing center is open and operational.
 We are working with our customers to support their additional storage requirements.

 As OEMs continue to operate with varied manufacturing schedules and as they face new and potentially unforeseen challenges, we are committed to supporting our customers to maintain a healthy supply chain.
 We welcome the opportunity to discuss your needs further.